westondavidson/cdf-davenport-website/content/staff/jane-smith.md

 ---
-title: "Jane Smith"
+title: Dory Gomez
-role: "Worship Director"
+role: Worship Director
-photo: "/uploads/jane.jpg"
+photo: ""
 ---

-Jane's heart is to lead people into joyful and reverent worship of our great God.
+Dory's heart is to lead people into joyful and reverent worship of our great God.